samcodrington/SimpleRISC_elec374/README.md

 ## Sam's notebook
 ### Sensitivity List Signals inside Processes
-The sequential statements inside a process operate on the values they are at immediately before the process begins
+NOT SURE HOW THIS REALLY WORKS ONLY KNOW IT CAN HAPPEN SOMETIMES The sequential statements inside a process operate on the values they are at immediately before the process begins

 ie. If two signals val and clk change from 0 to 1 at 10ns and you have two different processes